tloriato/tloriato.github.io/_posts/2025-01-18-the-bullish-case-for-zcash.md

 Finally, attempts to resist centralization by discouraging specialized mining hardware (ASICs) came with unintended consequences.
 Zcash leaned heavily on a hobbyist mining community by favoring GPU mining, whose operators often come with short-term profits and no attachment to the asset.
 This steady sell pressure weakened the token's price.
 Ironically, the effort to avoid centralization backfired on the project's economics, as large-scale ASIC miners typically have more substantial incentives to hold and protect the assets they've invested in.
 Today, several of Bitcoin's biggest holders are publicly listed miners.

 Together, these factors fed a downward spiral: limited adoption by outside enthusiasts, eroding sentiment, and underwhelming returns for supporters.
+However, they are circumstantial and not permanent.

-These factors, however, are circumstantial and not permanent.
 This article is being written in 2025, while the Zcash Community has never been more active, and privacy is more important than ever.
 Signs of change are emerging, suggesting that the future for Zcash is no longer just a possibility but a story in the making.

 ### The Future is Now